redis/ioredis/README.md

           return delay;
         }
         ```

-    It' possible to modify the `startupNodes` property in order to switch to another set of nodes here:
+        It's possible to modify the `startupNodes` property in order to switch to another set of nodes here:

         ```javascript
         function (times) {